armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 *Note the `path` key in the above configuration.
 This is required.*

-### Force authentication webhook endpoints
+### Force authentication of webhook endpoints

-By default, the `/webhooks/**` endpoint is unauthenticated which means the Policy Engine plugin cannot apply identity-based policies for these calls.
-In order for this to work, you must enable forced authentication these endpoints.
-This will ensure that all webhook triggers will go through the authentication flow before being triggering their associated pipelines.
+By default, the `/webhooks/**` endpoint is unauthenticated, which means the Policy Engine plugin cannot apply identity-based policies for these calls.
+In order to apply identity-based policies, you must enable forced authentication of these endpoints.
+This will ensure that all webhook triggers will go through the authentication flow before being triggering within their associated pipelines.
 To enable forced authentication, add the following to the plugin configuration to your Gate profile in the Operator config or `profiles/gate-local.yml` for Halyard.

 ```yaml
 armory: